Notebooks¶

 10.1¶

-In 10.1 we've added notebooks machine resource configuration.
+In 10.1, notebooks machine resource configuration was added.

 For execution-environments service there are separate configuration for each machine size (XS, S, M, L, XL, XXL, XXXL)